Telfast 180mg Patient Information

 Use in children: There is currently not enough information available to recommend Telfast 180mg for use in children under 12 years of age.
 Telfast Oral Liquid Kids may be suitable.

 Take Telfast with a glass of water.
 It may be taken with or without food.

 For the relief of the symptoms of hayfever, the usual dosage for adults and children over 12 years of age is one Telfast 180mg tablet daily when required.

 For relief of the symptoms of urticaria, the usual dosage for adults and children over 12 years of age is one Telfast 180mg tablet daily when required.

 Do not take more than the recommended dose and remember, this medicine is for you.
 Do not give it to anyone else, even if their symptoms seem to be the same as yours.

 If Telfast does not relieve your symptoms, do not take extra tablets.
 Tell your doctor or pharmacist.

 What Do I Do In Case Of Overdose?

-If you think that you or someone else may have taken too much Telfast - (even if there are no signs of discomfort or poisoning) - contact your doctor or Poisons Information Centre, or go to the Casualty Department at your nearest hospital.
+If you think that you or someone else may have taken too much Telfast - (even if there are no signs of discomfort or poisoning) - contact your doctor or Poisons Information Centre (13 11 26), or go to the emergency department at your nearest hospital.